 - Maersk and the Frozen Seas – In 2017, Maersk’s container ships and 76 terminals around the world were frozen, with losses up to 300 m USD including IT restoration and operations.
 This all began when a single employee responded to an email with malware that affected the entire system.

 - Uber and the Blackmail Bounty – In 2016, two hackers gained access to 600 000 Uber drivers’ license numbers, and mobile phone numbers of 57 users of the app.
 They eventually paid the hackers $100 000 to destroy the data.

 - Target and the Christmas Credit Card Breach – In 2013, 40 million credit and debit cards were compromised with cybercriminals gaining access to customer names, card numbers, expiration dates and CVV security codes.
-This lead to a 46% fall in profits in the fourth quarter of 2013.
+This lead to a 46% fall in profits in the fourth quarter.

 IoT and Blockchain’s Lovechild:

 As supply chains grow and become more far reaching, having a control tower monitor and manage resources is necessary for increased visibility on KPIs.
 These kinds of command centers have made it’s way into hospitals and they are helping resolve patient flow bottlenecks and synchronize care delivery.
 Here are some examples of how organizations are using IoT and blockchain in their supply chain:

 “Your fourth grader can modify a digital form but with blockchain that is prevented.” – IBM’s Stephen Rogers, VP, Blockchain Initiatives for Supply Chain

 - Blocking miscommunication and outbreak: IBM saves executives’ time with a shared ledger because there is no need for a back and forth and additional bureaucracy.This is the first step in incorporating blockchain and IoT solutions to an organization before pinpointing more specific uses.